4 MacBook Battery Replacement Options: From the Safest to the Least

 Don’t Forget to Recycle Responsibly

 Lithium batteries need to be recycled properly to prevent harm to yourself, others, and the environment.
-Check with your local waste management authorities how best to recycle your old laptop battery—don’t just throw it in the trash or with your regular recycling.
+Check with your local waste management authorities how best to recycle your old laptop battery—don’t just throw it in the trash or in with your regular recycling.

 Most local governments will have dropoff points or collection schemes that emphasize safety and sustainability.
 If you choose to let Apple service your laptop, it will take care of the battery and recycle it for you (but unfortunately doesn’t offer a drop-off service).